 The book was launched on Thursday, and is already out of stock at online retailers.

-I will not question the suitability/unbiasedness of the opinions of a former Advisor to Modi.
+I will not question the suitability/neutrality of the opinions of a former Advisor to Modi.
 That you judge by yourself.
 What I want to make is another point.
-The point which primarily says: You can’t win an argument everywhere everytime.
+The point which primarily says: You can’t win an argument everywhere every time.

 If KPS Gill says, the Gujarat riots were a Police failure and not the failure of Narendra Modi, then we must concede to the widely held perception that Indian Police (state police forces included) needs a big constitution change.
-And a mere 4-7 percent of muslims in Indian police forces makes the muslims in India suffer the atrocities or inaction of police divided on communal lines.
+And a mere 4-7 percent of Muslims in Indian police forces makes the force automatically biased towards muslims.
+Particularity when they have to maintain law and order during communal riots.
+If the Police failure is seen from insufficient Police personnel point of view, then the claim made in the book becomes even more absurd.

 Now, if we argue this inference as misplaced, and see our police force professional enough to perform their duty without being divided on communal lines; then we must look for the motivation which resulted in the police failure in Gujarat riots and elsewhere.
-And this motivation can be political.
+And this motivation can be political, communal.
 So KPS Gill giving clean chit to Modi is much controversial, and questionable.
-In addition, since a biography is not written by the person himself, hence the author’s claims & motivations must be questioned as well.
+And finally, since it is a biography, hence the author’s claims & motivations must be questioned as well.

 About the Book: